Almost Heroes: Development

 The script was written under the title Edwards & Hunt.
-Because the screenwriters shared the same agent, Rob Carlson, as Steve Oedekerk, known at the time for his success writing for Jim Carrey, Oedekerk was able to help the script circulate.
-It became a hot script and was ultimately purchased by Turner Pictures.
+The screenwriters' agent, Rob Carlson, also represented Steve Oedekerk, who was able to help the script circulate; it was ultimately purchased by Turner Pictures.

 Chris Farley was the first actor to be cast.
 The writers originally wanted to offer the role of Leslie Edwards to Hugh Laurie; at that point, he was a star only in the United Kingdom, so Turner executives wished for a more recognizable actor.
 The role was turned down by Hugh Grant and Bill Murray before Matthew Perry accepted the part.